 Uncashed checks eventually expire and then be rendered invalid, so they must be cashed and placed into the escrow account for safekeeping to avoid the expiration issue.

 Similarly, there is another solution many attorneys have used since 1986, which is IOLTA (Interest on Lawyers’ Trust Accounts).

 IOLTA: Large Grouping of Client Trusts That Can Earn Interest

-These are large trust accounts that are made up of many smaller client trust accounts grouped together.
+What is an IOLTA account?
+Interest on Lawyers’ Trust Accounts are large bank accounts that are made up of many smaller client trust accounts grouped together.
 The benefit of IOLTA is money in the account can earn interest, which has to be given to state government agencies to help the poor access free legal services.

 Before the IOLTA was established in the US, client trust accounts could not bear interest because it was viewed as unethical for the lawyers to have client trust accounts that earned interest.

 Ultimately, both client trusts and escrow are third party accounts that serve as safe storage for funds until it comes time to disburse them.

 The final settlement payment to the plaintiff is usually the last check sent out.

 The account usually remains under the control of the plaintiff’s attorney, who can access the account to write checks to pay off medical providers and cover other financial obligations.